amathislab/lattice/README.md

 Please note that there is a version error with some packages, e.g. `stable_baselines3`, requiring a later version of `gym` which `myosuite` is incompatible with.
 For this reason we could not include all the requirements in `docker/requirements.txt`.
 In our experiments the stated incompatibility did not cause any error.

-## Start a training
+## Training a policy with Lattice

-We have prepared some scripts for various environments of the [MyoSuite](https://sites.google.com/view/myosuite) and [PyBullet](https://pybullet.org).
-Starting a training is as easy as
+We provide scripts for various environments of the [MyoSuite](https://sites.google.com/view/myosuite) and [PyBullet](https://pybullet.org).

+Training a policy is as easy as

 ```bash
 python main_pose_elbow.py --use_lattice
 ```

-if you have created a conda environment, or
+if you have created a conda environment.

+If you prefer to use the readily available docker container, you can train like this:

 ```bash
 docker run --rm --gpus all -it \